-Tip 2: Trip to the ancient world
+Tip 3: Trip to the ancient world

 The best place to start your trip into antiquity is the Colonnades Courtyard on Museum Island.
 This spacious area is surrounded by the Neues Museum, the Alte Nationalgalerie and a colonnaded courtyard - and is just one example of the impressive architecture of the ensemble's five buildings.
-Visit the 1:1 reconstructions of Greek and Roman architecture in the Pergamonmuseum.
-The Panorama.
-Sculptures and ancient cabaret can be found in the Altes Museum.
-Some houses, such as the Neues Museum, are still closed.
-Here you can find an

-Tip 4: Off to the tropics
+Tip 4: Travel back in time to the Middle Ages

-Tip 6: Summit tour of Berlin
+Tip 8: Summit tour of Berlin

 Admittedly, there are more rubble mountains than real mountain ranges in Berlin, but you can still go high up in the capital.
 Climbing fun can be found at Mount Mitte or at Magic Mountain, and the forest high ropes course Jungfernheide is also a nice destination.
 If the Teufelsberg itself is not enough for you, there is also a climbing tower here.
 And the view of the city can also be seen from the Tempelhofer Berg (also known as the Round Vineyard) in the Viktoriapark.
 Or how about a summit tour across the capital by bike.
 Whether flaktowers, vineyard or observatory, here you will experience city history above the roofs of Berlin.

-Tip 11: Discover Berlin anew
+Tip 11: New perspectives on Berlin